madeline-michaelis/16S_chtc/README.md

 8. Import your starting data into your staging/username/input-outputs/00_pipeline_inputs directory.

 >[!NOTE]
-> Your data must include:
-> a metadata tsv file
-> Either single-end sequences (stored in a tar 'emp-single-end-sequences.tar.gz' containing 'barcodes.fastq.gz' and 'sequences.fastq.gz' files) OR paired-end sequences (stored as 'fq-mainfest.tsv')
+> This pipeline version assumes that you have 1) A metadata tsv file, and 2) Either single-end sequences (stored in a tar 'emp-single-end-sequences.tar.gz' containing 'barcodes.fastq.gz' and 'sequences.fastq.gz' files) OR paired-end sequences (stored as 'fq-mainfest.tsv')

 7. Navigate back to your home/username/16S_chtc/scripts folder, and from there submit the dag.
   ``` condor_submit_dag microbiome_dag_1.dag ```